zoro-v/Ozone-CF-Bypass/README.md

 It automates the process of solving Cloudflare challenges via **Playwright**, captures the valid session cookies, and uses them to test server responses for various HTTP methods (GET, POST, PUT, OPTIONS).

 ---
+⚠️ Disclaimer
+This tool is developed by Ozone for educational purposes and security research only.
+---

 ## ⚡ Features